dawsonbdo/Yip/README.md

 <h1>How to setup Yip for working locally</h1>

-1. Clone this repo.
-2. Get the nightly build for Rust here: https://www.rust-lang.org/tools/install.
+1. Get the nightly build for Rust here: https://www.rust-lang.org/tools/install.
 Do not use the default settings.
 Instead customize it and ensure that the Nightly build is set.
-3. Open the project and go into the frontend folder.
+2. Open the project and go into the frontend folder.
 Type 'npm i' in there to initialize/download node_modules.

 <h1>How to work on Frontend</h1>